XShaeeee/xshaeeee.github.io/_pages/cv.md

 - _**2019.09-2023.06**_  Minor in Economics, National School of Development, Peking University.
 - _**2019.09-2023.06**_  B.S. in Geochemistry, School of Earth Sciences and Resources, China University of Geosciences, Beijing.

-# 🎖 Honors and Awards
+# 🎖 Selected Honors and Awards

 - 2025.11  First-Class Academic Scholarship, CUGB.
 - 2025.11  Merit Student of CUGB.